 Children are at the centre of everything we do at Holy Cross Preparatory School.
-We are committed to providing an environment in which children feel welcomed, safe, valued and respected.
+We are committed to providing our children with a sense of belonging and an environment that is welcoming, safe, valuable and respectful.
 Adults in our school know that keeping children safe is everybody's responsibility and that all children, regardless of age, gender, culture, language, race, ability, sexual identity, religion or lack of religion have equal rights to protection and opportunities.